Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Geometry/ConvexHull/readme.md

 ## How to use the sample

 Tap on the map to add points.
-Click the "Create Convex Hull" button to generate the convex hull of those points.
-Click the "Reset" button to start over.
+Click the button to generate the convex hull of those points.
+Click "Reset" to start over.

 ## How it works